rayphee/Rubiks.3/README.md

 1. Look at the center cube of the face.
 Note its color
 2. Consider which direction you want to rotate the face looking at it head on
-  - If you want to rotate the cube clockwise, press the first letter of the color of the center cube
+  - If you want to rotate the cube clockwise, press the first letter of the color of the center cube.
+For example, if you'd like to move the face with an orange center clockwise, press <kbd> o </kbd>
-  - If you want to rotate the cube counterclockwise, do the same as you would for clockwise, but hold down shift while you are doing so
+  - If you want to rotate the cube counterclockwise, do the same as you would for clockwise, but hold down shift while you are doing so.
+For example, if you'd like to move the face with a yellow center clockwise, press
+  <kbd> shift </kbd> + <kbd> y </kbd>

 To *shuffle* the cube a predetermined number of steps, click the circular arrow icon.